 For a parameter $\lambda$, the probability density function of the \emph{exponential distribution} $\expdis(\lambda)$ is given by

 The mean of the exponential distribution is $1/\lambda$.

 \paragraph*{Dynamic Algorithms.} Consider a graph with $ n $ nodes undergoing updates in the form of edge insertions and edge deletions.
 An \emph{incremental} algorithm is a dynamic algorithm that can only handle insertions, a \emph{decremental} algorithm can only handle deletions, and a \emph{fully dynamic} algorithm can handle both.
 We follow the convention that a fully dynamic algorithm starts from an empty graph with $ n $ nodes.
 The (maximum) running time spent by a dynamic algorithm for processing each update (before the next update arrives) is called \emph{update time}.
 We say that a dynamic algorithm has \emph{(expected) amortized} update time $ u (n) $ if its total running time spent for processing a sequence of $ q $ updates is bounded by $ q \cdot u (n) $ (in expectation).
 In this paper, we assume that the updates to the graph are performed by an \emph{oblivious adversary} who fixes the sequences of updates in advance, i.e., the adversary is not allowed to adapt its sequence of updates as the algorithm proceeds.
-This in particular implies that for randomized dynamic algorithms the sequence of updates is independent from the random choices of the algorithm.
+This is a standard assumption in dynamic graph algorithms\footnote{For example, all known randomized dynamic spanner algorithms~\cite{Elkin11,BaswanaKS12,BodwinK16,BernsteinFH19} work under this assumption.} and it in particular implies that for randomized dynamic algorithms the sequence of updates is independent from the random choices of the algorithm.